Nandini-1226/B2B-Sales-Agent/README.md

 A Retrieval-Augmented Generation (RAG) based B2B sales agent built with FastAPI, Streamlit, and Elasticsearch.

+## Future Updates

+- **Downloadable**: actual Quotation PDF and Pitch Deck PPT generation, and email service
+- **Multilingual Approach**: using toggle for static frontend elements and sending the language to backend for other elements
+- **Production grade**: Improving scalability using fallbacks, logging, modular code, caching
+- **TTS/STT**: Adding an option to the chat using Elevenlabs for TTS and STT services
+- **Enhancing backend**: Making the chatbot better at reading sentiment and searching products more accurately
+- **User Details**: Creating user personas and adding user authentication
+- **Scalability**: Using docker containerisation, load balancer, and advanced CI/CD tools

 ## 🚀 Features

 - **Hybrid Search**: Combines text search and vector search using Reciprocal Rank Fusion (RRF)